 2. Install the driver

+For Dundas BI version 9 or earlier installed on your own server, the MySQL and MemSQL data providers require drivers to be installed on the same computer as described below.
 If you are using multiple servers to run Dundas BI, this is needed for each server installation.

 Set the remaining fields for the server, credentials, and database, and click to access additional options if needed from the expandable sections below.
 To see a description, hover over (or long-tap) one of the fields.